Kuadrant/kuadrant-operator/doc/rate-limiting.md

       # Check out Kuadrant RFC 0002 (https://github.com/Kuadrant/architecture/blob/main/rfcs/0002-well-known-attributes.md) to learn more about the Well-known Attributes that can be used in this field.
       counters: […]

-      # Further qualification of the scpecific HTTPRouteRules within the targeted HTTPRoute that should trigger the limit.
-      # Each element contains a HTTPRouteMatch object that will be used to select HTTPRouteRules that include at least one identical HTTPRouteMatch.
-      # The HTTPRouteMatch part does not have to be fully identical, but the what's stated in the selector must be identically stated in the HTTPRouteRule.
-      # Do not use it on RateLimitPolicies that target a Gateway.
-      routeSelectors: […]

       # Additional dynamic conditions to trigger the limit.
       # Use it for filtering attributes not supported by HTTPRouteRule or with RateLimitPolicies that target a Gateway.
       # Check out Kuadrant RFC 0002 (https://github.com/Kuadrant/architecture/blob/main/rfcs/0002-well-known-attributes.md) to learn more about the Well-known Attributes that can be used in this field.